The Form block allows you to add a Jetpack-powered contact form to your posts or pages.

 Add a Form Block to a page or post, select it and navigate to the “CRM Integration” panel in the Form Block settings, and click the “Install Jetpack CRM” button.

 This feature is activated by default.
-While there are no controls for it within the primary Jetpack settings area, it can be deactivated at any time by following this guide.
+It can be deactivated at any time by following this guide.

 For activity tracking (detailed below): IP address, WordPress.com user ID, WordPress.com username, WordPress.com-connected site ID and URL, Jetpack version, user agent, visiting URL, referring URL, timestamp of event, browser language, country code.